open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 }
 ```

-Policies may have multiple return statements in order to enforce allow / deny
+Rules may have multiple return statements in order to enforce allow / deny
-semantics (in the case of binary policies), or simply different variations on
+semantics (in the case of binary rules), or simply different variations on
-an affirmative policy decision, such as whether to return a list of honey-pot
+an affirmative rule decision, such as whether to return a list of honey-pot
 servers versus a valid list of servers.

 ```
-@policy function readUserSalary(request, resource, user) {
+@rule function readUserSalary(request, resource, user) {
   match_result = resource.match('users/{target_user}/salary');
   if (match_result.matches() && request.method == 'get') {
     target_user = match_result.groups.target_user;